FractalZeroShadow/The-CoRE-Codex/README.md

 Every mystic, philosopher, and scientist who mapped pieces of this territory made this possible.
 From ancient traditions to modern physics, you laid the groundwork.

 **To those who engage:**
-Your friction, resonance, or rejection.
-This is all valuable data.
+Your friction, resonance, or rejection - this is all valuable data.
 The framework improves through stress-testing.

 **To those who find this impossible:**
 Your perspective is valid.
 The territory beyond consensus is not for everyone.
 Protecting sanity is not weakness.